 Data encryption, both in transit and at rest, is critical for protecting sensitive knowledge.
 Regular security assessments and penetration testing help identify vulnerabilities before they can be exploited.

-Modern solutions like Ravenna include enterprise security features such as single sign-on integration, role-based access controls, and detailed audit logging as standard features rather than premium add-ons.
+Modern automation platforms like Ravenna include enterprise security features such as single sign-on integration, role-based access controls, and detailed audit logging as standard features instead of premium add-ons.

 Integration with Existing Knowledge Sources

-Ravenna connects to tools like Notion, Confluence, and Google Drive to create a unified, searchable knowledge layer.
+Ravenna connects to tools like Notion, Confluence, Google Drive, Okta, BambooHR, Jamf, and dozens of other enterprise systems to create a unified automation layer.
+Knowledge sources become instantly searchable while integrations provide for end-to-end workflow execution.
 Content remains in its original systems but becomes instantly discoverable within Slack or other integrated channels.
-Updates in source tools sync automatically, so the latest version of every document is always available.
+Updates in source tools sync continuously, so the latest version of every document is always available.

-Ravenna uses AI to automatically generate structured knowledge articles from resolved tickets and Slack conversations.
-When a complex issue is solved, the conversation is analyzed and added to searchable institutional knowledge without any extra effort from the team.
+As for knowledge management, Ravenna uses AI to automatically distill resolved conversations into reusable institutional knowledge, surfaced contextually, and optionally formatted into articles.
+When a complex issue is solved through automated workflows or human intervention, the conversation is analyzed and added to searchable institutional knowledge without any extra effort from the team.

-This automation solves one of IT’s biggest challenges: capturing expertise in real time.
-As the system learns from every interaction, the knowledge base evolves continuously, reflecting real-world problem-solving rather than static documentation.
+This automation solves one of IT's biggest challenges: capturing expertise in real time while simultaneously executing workflows.
+As the system learns from every interaction, both the knowledge base and automation capabilities evolve continuously, reflecting real-world problem-solving instead of static documentation.

 Enterprise-Grade Security and Compliance